rskwan/mt/README.md

 ## What does "MT" mean?

 Math Tournament.
 Milk Tea.
+Empty.
 (Or whatever you want it to be.)

 ## Setup